jfmengels/blog/content/blog/disable-comments/index.md

 from dependencies have phantom type variables, which fills all the knowledge gaps the rule previously had.

-The next time the user writes similar code, there won't be a need to add a disable comment because the rule will time already have sufficient knowledge, which beats multiplying the number of disable comments.
+The next time the user writes similar code, there won't be a need to add a disable comment because the rule will already have sufficient knowledge, which beats multiplying the number of disable comments.

 ### Rethinking rules